 There are many complex and nuanced issues to navigate in global investigations, each having ramifications.
 For example, there is often an issue as to whether to seek leniency in one or more jurisdictions or whether to continue to employ culpable employees.
 It takes years of experience, which we have, to advise on these difficult issues, consider both the legal and business implications, and navigate the various laws in multiple jurisdictions.

-Our global cartel defense team includes:
+Our global cartel defense team is led by:

 Craig Seebald, with 30 years of experience in the area, he has defended numerous companies in global cartel investigations;